Updated On: 21 May, 2025

 Your quick guide to making better decisions as a leader:

-Decision making as a leader is not easy.
-Even more so when you are solving for small business challenges.
+Decision-making as a leader is not easy.
+Even more so when you are solving small business challenges.

-You’re always going to be making plenty of difficult decisions, the outcomes of which you cannot predict and which may affect your organization significantly.
+You’ll always be making many difficult decisions, the outcomes you cannot predict, which may affect your organization significantly.

-Using a framework allows you to take a methodical approach to each and every decision, making quick work of it.
+Using a framework allows you to take a systematic approach to every decision, making quick work of it.
 One example of a framework is to:

 Does this seem long?
 Before you know it, it’ll be second nature to you.